rust-lang/book/second-edition/nostarch/chapter18.md

 Listing 18-30: Using `@` to bind to a value in a pattern while also testing it

 This example will print `Found an id in range: 5`.
-By specifying `id @` before the range, we're capturing whatever value matched the range while also testing it.
-In the second arm where we only have a range specified in the pattern, the code associated with the arm doesn't know if `id` is 10, 11, or 12, since we haven't saved the `id` value in a variable: we only know that the value matched something in that range if that arm's code is executed.
-In the last arm where we've specified a variable without a range, we do have the value available to use in the arm's code, but we haven't applied any other test to the value.
+By specifying `id @` before the range, we’re capturing whatever value matched the range while also testing it.
+In the second arm where we only have a range specified in the pattern, the code associated with the arm doesn’t know if `id` is 10, 11, or 12, since we haven’t saved the `id` value in a variable: we only know that the value matched something in that range if that arm’s code is executed.
+In the last arm where we’ve specified a variable without a range, we do have the value available to use in the arm’s code, but we haven’t applied any other test to the value.
 Using `@` lets us test a value and save it in a variable within one pattern.

 ## Summary